jonschlinkert/grunt-refactor/README.md

 #### What doesn't work?

-Let's just say, enough to get you fired if you're stuuu..... adventurous enough to use this on anything that pays your bills.
+Let's just say, enough to get you fired if you're adventurous enough to use this on anything that pays your bills.

 * Import statements: LESS cannot do comma separated lists of values, as SASS does.
 But this is easy to do if you're refactoring manually.
 * `@if`, `@else` and other magic that LESS doesn't do.
 These will have to be addressed by your actual brain, personally. (or impersonally, that's your call)